-Working as a key part of the marketing industry, client side brand managers are responsible for creating, building and protecting the brand of the company for whom they work for.
-A brand manager will be expected to carry out tasks such as tracking industry trends, leading a team of junior marketing staff and presenting data to managers and the board.
+Working as a key part of the marketing industry, client-side brand managers are responsible for creating, building and protecting the brand of the company for whom they work for.
+A brand manager (either an agency, in-house or freelance) will be expected to carry out tasks such as tracking industry trends, leading a team of junior marketing staff and presenting data to managers and the board.
 When trying to fill permanent and contract vacancies, employers will often use specialist marketing recruitment agencies to source candidates that can demonstrate the innovation and leadership skills required to succeed in the role.

 Employers of brand managers will look for candidates who have attained a degree in marketing, business studies or PR.
 Other professional qualifications are available and completing a course with The Chartered Institute of Marketing, Institute of Direct Marketing or Communication Advertising and Marketing Education Foundation will help boost your career.

 Brand Managers will also be expected to be creative, analytical and have strong communication skills.